 Here’s where you come in.

 We can always use more help.
 If you have the means and are feeling generous, you can donate by clicking here.
-While we'd love your generosity, we would also love to get to know you.
-You can sign up for our newsletter to learn more about what we do and how you can help by clicking here.
-Or if you think you're ready to make a hands-on difference, you can volunteer by clicking here.
+While we’d love your generosity, we would also love to get to know you.
+If you think you’re ready to make a hands-on difference, you can volunteer by clicking here.